vladimirkovacevic/cell-communities/README.md

 - `p, --plotting`: Save plots flag.`0`- No plotting/saving, `1` - save clustering plot, `2` - save all plots (cell type images statistics, and cell mixture plots).
 Default is `2`.
 - `--skip_stats`: Skip statistics calculation on cell community clustering result.
 A table of cell mixtures and comparative spatial plots of cell types and mixtures will not be created.
 Default is False.
 - `--total_cell_norm`: Total number of cells per window mixture after normalization.
 Default is `10000`.
 - `--downsample_rate`: Rate by which the binary image of cells is downsampled before calculating the entropy and scatteredness metrics.
-Default is `80`.
+Default is `50`.
 - `--num_threads`: Number of threads that will be used to speed up community calling.
 Default is `5`.
 - `--entropy_thres`: Threshold value for spatial cell type entropy for filtering out overdispersed cell types.
 Default is `1.0`.
 - `--scatter_thres`: Threshold value for spatial cell type scatteredness for filtering out overdispersed cell types.
 Default is `1.0`.
 - `-w, --win_sizes`: Comma-separated list of window sizes for analyzing the cell community.
-Default is `150`.
+Default is `NA`.
+If window sizes are not provided, the algorithm uses iterative approach to obtain an optimal size of window base on average cell number.
 - `--sliding_steps`: Comma-separated list of sliding steps for sliding window.
-Default is `50`.
+Default is `NA`.
+If sliding step is not provided it will be defined as half of window size.
 - `--min_cluster_size`: Minimum number of cells for a cluster to be plotted in the plot_stats() function.
-Default value is `500`.
+Default value is `200`.
 - `--min_perc_to_show`: Minimum percentage of a cell type within a cluster for the cell type to be plotted in the plot_stats() function.
-Default value is `5`.
+Default value is `4`.
 - `--min_cells_coeff`: Multiple of standard deviations from mean values that determines the cutoff for a certain value.
 Default value is `1.5`.
 - `--save_adata`: Save Anndata file with resulting .obs column of cell community labels.
 Default value is False.
 - `--min_count_per_type`: Minimum number of cells per cell type needed to use the cell type for cell communities extraction (in percentages).
 Default is `0.1`.
 - `--project_name`: Project name that is used to name a directory containing all the slices used.
-Default is `Project`.
+Default is `community`.
 - `--min_num_celltype`: Minimum number of cell types that have more than --min_perc_celltype in a cluster, for a cluster to be shown in plot_celltype_table().
-Default is `2`.
+Default is `1`.
 - `--min_perc_celltype`: Minimum percentage of cells of a cell type which at least min_num_celltype cell types need to have to show a cluster in plot_celltype_table().
-Default is `15`.
+Default is `10`.
 - `--color_plot_system`: Color system for display of cluster specific windows.
 Available: rgb, hsv.
 Default is `rgb`.
 - `--n_clusters`: Number of clusters for spectral and agglomerative clustering.
 Ignored for leiden.
-Default is `None`.
+Default is `10`.
 ## Example

 #### Download data: